Classroom Ready Front Of Class Design

 Challenge

-Teachers use various methods to integrate digital content into their lessons but struggle to find, collate, and implement quality resources.
-Existing solutions often require teachers to create their own materials and activities; not ideal for for daily use.
+Existing solutions often require teachers to create their own materials and activities - not ideal for daily use.
 As lead UXD, I led discovery through solution design for a front-of-class tool that enables seamless lesson delivery and engaging learning experiences for little learners.

 Solution